 With an impressive alumni (Barack Obama leads the pack), the opportunities to make good connections at Harvard are almost a guarantee.
-A graduation pass rate of 99% (in 2013) proves why it is one of the highest ranked law schools in the world.
+A bar passage rate of 99% proves why it is one of the highest ranked law schools in the world.

 Notable alumni: Barack Obama, US Attorney General Francis Biddle.